hsutter/cppfront/docs/cpp2/types.md

 - If the body does not mention a member in the appropriate place in the beginning section, by default the member's default initializer is used.

 - In an assignment operator (`#!cpp inout this`), you can explicitly skip setting a member by writing `member = _;` where it would normally be set if you know you have a reason to set its value later instead or if the existing value needs to be preserved.
+(This is rare; for an example, see the generated implementation of the [`union` metafunction](metafunctions.md#union).)

 For example: